 ICERM lecture is the academic organ of ICERM Radio.
 Its uniqueness is based on the three objectives for which it is created: first, to serve as an incubator and forum for academics, researchers, scholars, analysts, and journalists, whose backgrounds, expertise, publications, activities, and interests are consistent with or relevant to the mission, vision and purposes of the Organization; second, to teach the truth about ethnic and religious conflicts; and third, to be a place and network where people can discover the hidden knowledge about ethnicity, religion, ethnic and religious conflicts, and conflict resolution.

-"There will be no peace among the nations without peace among the religions”, and “there will be no peace among the religions without dialogue among the religions”, declared Dr. Hans Küng.
-In line with this assertion and in partnership with other institutions, ICERM organizes and promotes inter-ethnic and interfaith exchanges, communication and dialogue through its radio programming titled: “Let’s talk about it”.
-“Let’s talk about it” provides a unique opportunity and forum for reflection, discussion, debate, dialogue and exchange of ideas among different ethnic and religious groups who have long been severely divided by race, language, beliefs, values, norms, interests, and claims for legitimacy.
-ICERM places strong emphasis on open-hearted discussions in the spirit of give-and-take, reciprocity, mutual trust and good will.
-We believe that contentious issues have to be resolved privately and quietly, and complicated problems cannot be solved by simply holding violent demonstrations, riots, coups, wars, bombings, assassinations, and massacres or by headlines in the Press.
-“It is only through mutual discussion and good will that amicable settlement can be reached”.
-This program involves two kinds of participants: first, invited guests from diverse backgrounds, ethnic groups and religious/faith traditions who shall participate in discussions and answer questions from listeners; second, the audience or listeners from around the world who will participate by telephone.
-This programming also provides an opportunity to share information about available local/regional assistance that interested persons may be unaware of.
+“There will be no peace among the nations without peace among the religions,” and “there will be no peace among the religions without dialogue among the religions,” declared Dr. Hans Küng.
+In line with this assertion and in partnership with other institutions, ICERM organizes and promotes interethnic and interfaith exchanges, communication and dialogue through its radio programming, “Let’s Talk About It”.
+“Let’s Talk About It” provides a unique opportunity and forum for reflection, discussion, debate, dialogue and exchange of ideas among different ethnic and religious groups who have long been severely divided by race, language, beliefs, values, norms, interests, and claims for legitimacy.
+For its realization, this program involves two groups of participants: First, invited guests from diverse backgrounds, ethnic groups and religious/faith traditions who shall participate in discussions and answer questions from listeners; second, the audience or listeners from around the world who will participate by telephone, Skype or social media.
+This programming also provides an opportunity to share information that would educate our listeners about available local, regional and international assistance that they may be unaware of.

 ICERM Radio documentary interview provides a factual record or report on both ethnic and religious violence in countries around the world.
 Its goal is to enlighten, inform, educate, persuade, and provide insight into the nature of ethnic and religious conflicts.
-ICERM Radio documentary interview covers and presents the untold stories about ethno-religious conflicts with a focus on the community, tribal, ethnic and religious groups involved in conflict.
+ICERM Radio documentary interviews cover and present the untold stories about ethno-religious conflicts with a focus on the community, tribal, ethnic and religious groups involved in conflict.
 This program highlights, in a factual and informative manner, the origins, causes, people involved, consequences, patterns, trends and zones where violent conflicts have occurred.
-In furtherance of its mission, ICERM shall include conflict resolution experts in its radio documentary interviews to provide information for listeners about conflict prevention, management, and resolution models that have been previously used and their benefits and limitations.
-Based on the collective lessons learned, ICERM Radio shall communicate opportunities for sustainable peace.
+In furtherance of its mission, ICERM also includes conflict resolution experts in its radio documentary interviews to provide information for listeners about conflict prevention, management, and resolution models that have been previously used and their benefits and limitations.
+Based on the collective lessons learned, ICERM Radio communicates opportunities for sustainable peace.

-Music therapy is the therapeutic component of ICERM Radio programming.
-It is basically a music therapy program carefully formulated to facilitate the healing process of the victims of ethnic and religious violence – especially children and victims of war, raped women, individuals suffering from posttraumatic stress disorder, refugees and displaced persons, as well as to restore the victims’ sense of trust, self-esteem and acceptance.
-The type of music played will be from a variety of genres and is destined to promote forgiveness, tolerance, acceptance, understanding, hope, love, harmony, and peace among people of different ethnicities, religious traditions or faiths.
-Spoken word is included in this program through the recitation of poems, readings from selected materials demonstrating the importance of peace, and other books that promote peace and forgiveness.
-The audience can make contributions by telephone in a non-violent manner.
-All these shall be done in the context of the music played.
+“I am Healed” is the therapeutic component of ICERM Radio programming.
+It is a music therapy program carefully formulated to facilitate the healing process of the victims of ethnic and religious violence – especially children, women and other victims of war, rape, and individuals suffering from Post Traumatic Stress Disorder, refugees and displaced persons -, as well as to restore the victims’ sense of trust, self-esteem and acceptance.
+The type of music played is from a variety of genres and is destined to promote forgiveness, reconciliation, tolerance, acceptance, understanding, hope, love, harmony, and peace among people of different ethnicities, religious traditions or faiths.
+There is a spoken word content which includes recitation of poems, readings from selected materials demonstrating the importance of peace, and other books that promote peace and forgiveness.
+The audience is also given the possibility to make their contributions by telephone, Skype or social media in a non-violent manner.